 With elements of the upcoming Thor: Ragnarok inspired by this storyline as a spiritual sequel coming starting soon as Marvel Legacy, there’s never been a better time to take a look at this Hulk classic.
 So strap yourself in, we’re heading to Planet Hulk!

-In most stories this is where the the tale would end, but in Planet Hulk that’s just the first of four acts.
-Without going too deep into spoiler territory, Pak does a excellent job developing Hulk into a fully-fledged hero.
+In most stories, this is where the tale would end, but in Planet Hulk that’s just the first of four acts.
+Without going too deep into spoiler territory, Pak does an excellent job developing Hulk into a fully-fledged hero.
 He has always been treated as a monster, but when he’s in a world of monsters he’s able to finally find his place in the world and be the hero.

 The four-act structure is an ingenious way of keeping the story moving.
 Over the span of 15 issues (Incredible Hulk #92-105 and an interlude in Giant-Sized Hulk) the story is constantly evolving.
 It never dwells on one act for too long.
 For some that might feel rushed, especially if you want to see more of a particular idea.
 But at the same time, Pak allocates each phase four issues to spread its wings.
 It’s an anomaly in modern comics and if it were written today, Marvel would’ve dragged it into a 30 issue run.